 As it turns out, mussels can give you muscles.
-Bada-bing!
 While low in calories, mussels are rich in protein and muscle-friendly omega-3 fatty acids.
-Each bite of the creamy meat also delivers iron, an essential mineral for delivering oxygen to your working muscles.
+Each bite also delivers iron, an essential mineral for delivering oxygen to your working muscles.

 And, unlike many of the shrimp or salmon feedlots of the sea, mussel farms rarely involve antibiotic use.
 There's also little concern about the meat becoming contaminated with harmful compounds like mercury.

-Even the most culinary challenged can put a plate of perfectly cooked mussels on the table fast.
-Simply rinse a pound or two and place in a large saucepan along with a cup or two of liquid, which could be anything from broth to canned tomatoes to coconut milk to white wine or even beer.
+Even the most culinary challenged can quickly put a plate of perfectly cooked mussels on the table.
+Simply rinse a pound or two and place in a large saucepan along with a cup or two of liquid, which could be anything from broth to coconut milk to white wine or even beer.

 While tilapia remains a much more popular seafood choice than freshwater catfish, in-the-know cooks understand that the latter has more flavor.
-Each 3-ounce serving supplies about 13 grams of muscle-building protein as well as a range of other important nutrients, including selenium, thiamine, vitamin B12 and the bone-building mineral phosphorus.
+Each 3-ounce serving supplies about 16 grams of muscle-building protein as well as a range of other important nutrients, including selenium, thiamine, vitamin B-12, and the bone-building mineral phosphorus.
 It's also one of the most budget-friendly fish options.

-Catfish gets a bad rap as a bottom feeder, but almost the entire product on the market is farmed.
-The Monterrey Bay Aquarium Seafood Watch program gives U.S. farmed catfish a green light for sustainability; the fish are raised in closed, inland ponds using re-circulated water.
+Catfish gets a bad rap as a bottom feeder, but almost all of the product on the market is farmed.
+The Monterey Bay Aquarium Seafood Watch program gives U.S. farmed catfish a green light for sustainability; the fish are raised in closed, inland ponds using re-circulated water.
 Thus, there's no worry about pollution of surrounding waterways.

 Rubs and marinades work well with catfish, which can then be grilled, pan seared, or baked in the oven.
 Chunks of catfish also work great in fish stews.